AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The [resource-id] for a StructureDefinition that is a profile **SHALL** be all lowercase in the form of dh-[resource-profiled]-[use-case-name]-[optional-use-case-name2]-[structure-version]:

 - [resource-profiled] is the value in `StructureDefinition.type`
-- [use-case-name] is a business name and **SHALL NOT** have individual words separated by `-`
+- [use-case-name] is a business name and **SHALL NOT** have individual words separated
   - Common use abbreviations or acronyms **SHOULD** be used, punctuation such as apostrophe or ampersand **SHALL NOT** be used
-- [optional-use-case-name2] is a business name for a case that is a specialism of the case represented by [use-case-name] and **SHALL NOT** have individual words separated by `-`
+- [optional-use-case-name2] is a business name for a case that is a specialism of the case represented by [use-case-name] and **SHALL NOT** have individual words separated
   - Common use abbreviations or acronyms **SHOULD** be used, punctuation such as apostrophe or ampersand **SHALL NOT** be used
-- [structure-version] is in the form of the major part of the StructureDefinition.version string, see the section [Versioning of FHIR artefacts](policy.html#versioning-of-fhir-artefacts)
+- [structure-version] is in the form of the major part of the StructureDefinition.version string, see the section [Versioning](policy.html#versioning)

 In a StructureDefinition this [resource-id] **SHALL** be used in three places: